Happilli/RyuZinOh/Readme.md

 # Hi 👋, I'm [Safal Lama](https://safallama.com.np), aka [Happilli](https://github.com/happilli)!

-# currenlty learning DJANGO administrative so that i can scale all my flask project to more advanced level.
+## currenlty learning DJANGO administrative so that i can scale all my flask project to more advanced level.
+## my advice -> create a discord bot to change database access as an admin for any web app, dont make admin for web app, let the discord security handle this :) , its my next project
 ## Languages and Tools I've Mastered

 ### Programming Languages